Business hacks: 10 Lifehacks Applied to Business

 3: Leverage your existing network

 People often forget this easy business hack that returns great results.
 Do you know someone whose field of expertise lies in sales, marketing or journalism?
 It’s time to dust up old relationships and make use of your network.
-Don’t be afraid of asking people for help or a favour to improve your business’s status.
+Don’t be afraid of asking people for help or a favor to improve your business’s status.
 You’ll be surprised how well this lifehack works – many people feel grateful for your trust and working together side by side reinforces the relationship between you.

 Start today: Make a list of successful people in your existing network and add problems/tasks that they could assist you with.